arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/features.md

   </Feature>

   <Feature title="Two industrial-grade products in one" image="communication">
     The X8 offers the best of two approaches: the flexibility of usage of Linux combined with real-time applications.
-This approach allows developers to leverage the Arduino environment to perform e.g automation control while performing high-performance processonf on Linux cores at the same time.
+This approach allows developers to leverage the Arduino environment to perform e.g automation control while performing high-performance processors on Linux cores at the same time.
   </Feature>

   <Feature title="Containerizing system" image="configurability">